primercuervo/vimfiles/README.md

 * [Miko] (https://github.com/vim-scripts/miko) Color theme.
 (Sorry, (not sorry) too colorful) But totally readable!
 * **Cool** Theme for Airline, provided at the vim-airline-themes plugin

+For airline it is necessary to configure the powerline fonts.
+I did it following this guidelines: https://powerline.readthedocs.io/en/latest/installation/linux.html#font-installation

 ## Installation ##
 If you have already a vim setup you can either back it up or completely delete it.
 To back it up: